chetan2624/Terraform-module-project-/README.md

 Default region name (e.g. us-east-1)

-Default output format (you can press Enter)
+Default output format (e.g. json)

-⚙️ Usage
+🚀 Running the Project
 1. Initialize Terraform
-bash
-Copy
-Edit
 terraform init
-This prepares your working directory by downloading required providers and setting up your backend.

-2. Preview the changes
-bash
-Copy
-Edit
+This sets up the backend and downloads required providers.

-terraform plan
+2. Preview Infrastructure Plan terraform plan
-This command shows you what Terraform will do before actually making any changes.
+This shows the resources Terraform will create without making changes.

-3. Apply the configuration
+3. Apply the Configuration
-bash
-Copy
-Edit
 terraform apply
-Terraform will show you the planned changes again.
-Type yes when prompted to confirm and apply the configuration.
+Type yes when prompted to proceed.

-✅ What This Deploys
+✅ Result
+Once applied, Terraform will create:

 A custom VPC

-Multiple public and private subnets
+Public and private subnets

+Internet Gateway

-Route tables and their associations
+Route Tables and associations

-An Internet Gateway

-A NAT Gateway (if required)
+Optional NAT Gateway

-All required networking components wired together
+All configured to work together in your AWS account.

-📌 Notes
+📎 Notes
-Make sure your AWS user has permission to create VPC and networking resources.
+Make sure your AWS credentials are correct and active.

-This project is intended as a base setup — you can extend it to include EC2, RDS, or other services.

-🙋‍♂️ Support
-If you face any issues, feel free to open an issue in the repository.
+You can customize the variables in the .tf files for your needs.

+Don’t forget to destroy your infrastructure if you no longer need it terraform destroy